RECENT UPDATES

 H O M E

 Welcome to the Futility Infielder, the website from south of the Mendoza Line, or as the San Jose Mercury News called it, "The scrappiest place on earth."
-This site celebrated its sixth anniversary in April and is currently averaging over 2,500 page views per day.
+This site will celebrate its 11th anniversary in April 2012 and is currently averaging over 1,500 page views per day.

-Now in a bookstore near you is It Ain't Over 'Til It's Over: the Baseball Prospectus Pennant Race Book, a fresh analytical look at some of the great races in baseball history and the players who made them so interesting.
-I contributed six chapters to the book, including the first two narratives covering the 1967 AL race (the Red Sox's "Impossible Dream" as they outlasted the Twins, Tigers, and White Sox) and the 1959 NL (the Dodgers' first win in L.A., beating the Braves in a playoff after shaking free of the Giants), as well as chapters on the impact of superstars on a pennant race, outstanding rookies, replacement-level killers, and more.
-Read more about the book here, and don't forget to pick up Baseball Prospectus 2007, the annual sabermetric bible containing in-depth analysis of all 30 major-league organizations and over 1,600 players.
+Now in a bookstore near you is Baseball Prospectus 2011, the 16th edition of the best-selling annual sabermetric bible, containing in-depth anaylsis of all 30 major league organizations and over 1,600 players.
+Also available is the paperback edition of It Ain't Over 'Til It's Over: the Baseball Prospectus Pennant Race Book, a fresh analytical look at some of the great races and the players who made them so interesting.
+I contributed six chapters to the book, including narratives covering the 1967 AL race (the Red Sox's "Impossible Dream" as they outlasted the Twins, Tigers, and White Sox) and the 1959 NL (the Dodgers' first win in L.A.), as well as chapters on the impact of superstars on a pennant race, outstanding rookies, replacement-level killers, and more.
+Read more about the book here and here.

 RECENT MEDIA HITS